 Much like an afternoon at the beach or a baseball game, a trip to the flea market in the US is a surefire sign that summer is upon us.
-Summer is undeniably the best season to shop for vintage curiosities and secondhand treasures, as flea markets, highway yard sales and antique shows pop-up all around the United States.
+Summer is undeniably the best season to shop for vintage curiosities and secondhand treasures, as flea markets, highway yard sales, and antique shows pop-up all around the United States.
 We’ve tapped into our flea market expertise to put together a list of the best US summer flea markets you absolutely should visit this season.

 For antiquers, thrifters, and curious shoppers alike, summer flea markets across the US emanate an exciting atmosphere that other seasons just don’t seem to provide.
-Many organisers in the USA host one-off jumbo flea market events in summer, which means that there is often a wider selection of vendors flocking to fairgrounds across the US, selling collectibles, rarities, and show-stopping antiques.
+Many organizers in the USA host one-off jumbo flea market events in summer, which means that there is often a wider selection of vendors flocking to fairgrounds across the US, selling collectibles, rarities, and show-stopping antiques.

 From flea market classics like the Brimfield Antique Show, boasting top-tier antiques, to behemoths like the 127 Yard Sale and other famous highway yard sales which provides the perfect occasion for an antiquing road trip through rural America, these 10 amazing spots can’t be beaten in terms of their variety of merchandise, beautiful settings, and rich history.